Automattic/wp-calypso/packages/i18n-calypso/README.md

 ## Some Background

-I18n loads a language-specific locale json file from WordPress that contains the whitelisted translation strings for Delphin, uses that data to instantiate a [Jed](http://slexaxton.github.io/Jed/) instance, and exposes a single `translate` method with sugared syntax for interacting with Jed.
+I18n accepts a language-specific locale json file that contains the whitelisted translation strings for your JS project, uses that data to instantiate a [Jed](http://slexaxton.github.io/Jed/) instance, and exposes a single `translate` method with sugared syntax for interacting with Jed.

-Delphin locale files are generated from the WordPress codebase.
-Locale files are automatically updated as new translations are deployed based on a whitelist file in the WordPress.com codebase. _This means that any translation strings that are added to Delphin will also need to be added to the whitelist file in WordPress.com manually (using equivalent WordPress i18n functions)_.
+## TODO

+- [ ] Extract `lib/localize` into a separate module
+- [ ] Extract `lib/mixin` into a separate module